MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Create City and Home controllers.
+1. Add controllers to an MVC application.

-2. Create the Index action in both controllers.
+2. Add actions to a controller.

-3. Create the Details action in the city controller.
+3. Change actions to get a parameter.

-4. Create the GetImage action in the city controller.
+4. Change an action to redirect to another action in another controller.

-5. Change the index action in Home Controller to redirect to index action in the city controller.
+5. Use a service.

-6. Use a service in the city controller.
+6. Store the result in a ViewBag property.

-7. Store information in a **ViewBag** property.
+7. Run the application.

 #### Task 1: Add controllers to an MVC application.